neo-project/docs/docs/en-us/reference/rpc/latest-version/api/submitblock.md

 ### Parameter Description

-hex: A hexadecimal string of a serialized block.
+hex: A Base64-encoded string of a serialized block.

 ## Example